Firm Heterogeneity and Racial Labor Market Disparities (job market paper)

 Parents' labor market experiences are influential for children's later earnings and career trajectories.
 This paper examines a new channel through which these outcomes may be connected: risk-taking in career choices.
 The first section constructs a simple empirical measure of lifetime earnings risk for 22 early career occupations observed in the Panel Study of Income Dynamics.
 Using linked parent and child data, the paper shows that parental layoffs are correlated with children earning less in their early careers and working in occupations with lower risk.
 This sorting channel can explain at most 13% of the earnings gap.
 These results are validated using an alternative measure of parents' exposure to macroeconomic shocks through their industry of employment.

-We study the role of firm heterogeneity for investment dynamics in open economies.
-Using firm-level data from a panel of emerging markets, we document that increases in the global risk premium are followed by heterogeneous investment dynamics, with contractions for risky firms and expansions for risk-free firms.
+We study the role of firm heterogeneity for economic transmission in open economies.
+Using firm-level data from a panel of emerging markets, we document that increases in the global price of risk are followed by heterogeneous dynamics, with contractions for risky firms and expansions for risk-free firms.
 By developing a quantitative heterogeneous-firm open economy model, we show that these cross-sectional empirical patterns can be explained by the presence of indirect channels that mitigate the negative response to external shocks.
 We use the model to assess macroeconomic transmission during external crises and sudden stops.
-Our findings suggest that exchange rate depreciations play a stabilizing role during external crises for most firms in the economy, which helps them attenuate their adjustments through more favorable prices.
+Our findings indicate that allowing the exchange rate to depreciate during downturns plays a stabilizing role, by reducing risk exposure and facilitating the reallocation of economic activity across firms through larger relative price adjustments.